Motorcycle maker to boost output in Poland after EU tariffs

 Associated Press

-A U.S. motorcycle manufacturer says it plans to increase production in Poland after President Donald Trump ordered tariffs on steel and aluminum and the European Union retaliated with tariffs on motorcycles, but the company said Wednesday the move will not reduce jobs at its U.S. plants.
+The maker of the Indian Motorcycles brand said Wednesday it plans to increase production in Poland after President Donald Trump ordered tariffs on steel and aluminum and the European Union retaliated with tariffs on motorcycles.
+But the company said the move will not reduce jobs at its U.S. plants.

 Last month, Minnesota-based Polaris Industries said it was considering moving production of its Indian Motorcycles brand from its plant in northwestern Iowa's Spirit Lake to one in Poland as a way to deal with the retaliatory tariffs.

+In one tweet, the president said that any shift in production by Harley-Davidson "will be the beginning of the end," and that, "they will be taxed like never before

-Meanwhile, production for Indian bikes for U.S. markets will remain in the Spirit Lake plant, the company said.
+Polaris production the Indian brand for U.S. markets will remain in the Iowa plant, the company said.

 Polaris employs around 500 people at the Iowa plant.
-Polaris also has a plant in Osceola, Wisconsin, that makes parts for Indian bikes, as well as a plant in Huntsville, Alabama, that manufactures a three-wheeled roadster under the Slingshot brand.
+Polaris also has a plant in Osceola, Wisconsin, that makes parts for Indian bikes and Polaris' other products, as well as a plant in Huntsville, Alabama, that manufactures a three-wheeled roadster under the Slingshot brand.
 Other products in the Polaris line include snowmobiles and off-road utility vehicles.

 The trade dispute is expected to cost the company $40 million in 2018, the company said, and that cost is expected to rise significantly in 2019 if the dispute continues or escalates.